Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).
 >
-> Merge the FX, Gesture controllers to your own FX, Gesture controllers, using the Avatars 3.0 Manager tool.
+> Merge the FX controller to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/AV3Manager.unitypackage) tool.
 >
 > The World Physics.prefab should go to the base of your Unity scene, which will give it base Unity scaling.
 >